intelops/policyhub/genval/modules/cuemod-argocd:v2.11.3/README.md

 # Genval workspace for managing Kubernertes configuration files

-This directory structure serves as a foundational workspace for generating and validating ArgoCD manifests.
+This directory structure serves as a foundational workspace for generating and validating ArgoCD manifests to be used with Genval's `cue` command.

 ├── input